jreiberkyle/tiny-traffic-cone-freecad/README.md

 As of version 1.0.0, the Cone and Bands part of the design is satisfactory and are not expected to change.
 Design effort will shift to varieties of bases.
 Currently, there is a stacking base that is excellent for forming a stack of cones (which stick together if pressed, try it!).
-There are dreams of making a magnetic base and a weighted base.
+There is also a magnetic base that accomodates 4 6x2 magnets.
+The next bases are a penny weighted base, a tape base (this should be pretty basic, just remove the hole), and a zip tie base.

 The FreeCAD file is the work of someone who is new to the software, so probably rough quality.
 Many of the parameters can be changed using the 'parameters' sheet in the file.